romikasaini/Pausepred_offline/README.md

 Can be installed by installing BioPerl-1.6.1 follow this link to install bioperl http://bioperl.org/INSTALL.html or

 You can use the CPAN shell to install these modules.
-For example
+You can open CPAN shell by running following command.

 perl -MCPAN -e shell

+and then Bio::DB::Fasta can be installed by running following command.

 install Bio::DB::Fasta